open-interop/oop-docs/pages/installation.md

 Ensure this is reflected in `OOP_AMQP_ADDRESS` connection string environment variable.

-### .env
+### .global-env

 A file including all environment variables will need to be created outside of any of the microservice directories.
-A symlink will need to be created in each directory to mirror .env, the command for this will be included in the instructions for each microservice individually.
+A symlink will need to be created in each directory to mirror .global-env, the command for this will be included in the instructions for each microservice individually.

-##### `.env.example`
+##### `.global-env`
 ```
 NODE_ENV=production
 RAILS_ENV=production